 What did cutting my hair mean to me?

 I used hair as a crutch.
 It was my support.
 It was confirmation that I was beautiful.
-On September 29th, I decided to do away with it.
-Yes, guys I made the decision to cut off my hair.
+On September 29th, 2017, I decided to do away with it.
+Yes, I made the decision to cut off my hair.
 It was something that I’ve always wanted to do.
 I was frustrated with my 4C mane and how much maintenance it required, and quite frankly I wanted a change.
 I decided that if I cut my hair and dyed it, it would be “bomb”.
 So that’s exactly what I did.
 I had no real vision of what I wanted I just knew that I wanted a new look.
 So here we go.

 I chopped it all off and my first reaction was tears.
 I looked at Vaughn while driving and instantly burst into tears.
 What have I just done I thought to myself?
 I can’t believe I really went through with this.
 Why did no one talk me out of this?
 Wow I’m going to have to wear makeup everyday so everyone knows I’m a girl.
 These were the thoughts that ran through my mind on the drive home.
 Thank god, I had Vaughn there to give me the support I needed.
 He reassured me that I was beautiful and had nothing but positive feedback on my new look.
 His reaction made me feel so much better about the cut.

 I said all that to say I cried because this was something new and completely out of my comfort zone.
-My hair wasn’t super long to begin with but I learned to love my kinky fro.
-So, seeing something contrary of that threw me off of my game.
+My hair wasn’t super long to begin with but I learned to love my kinky fro, so seeing something contrary of that threw me off my game.
 I didn’t know how to feel at first because I knew that I wouldn’t be able to wear my weaves.
 I had to learn to appreciate my natural beauty.
 I could no longer hide behind society’s perceived beauty ideal, I had to create and live my own.
 I had to realize that hair didn’t define beauty, and for me to really believe that I had to experience it.

 So again, I ask what did cutting my hair mean to me?
 It meant change, it meant being uncomfortable and it meant owning my beauty.
 Now here I am, feeling more beautiful than ever and loving the decision I made.